"...one of the most versatile singing artists performing today, being equally skilled in classical repertoire and less mainstream works..."

-Liverman won a 2017 George London Award and in 2015, he won the Stella Maris International Vocal Competition, received the Gerda Lissner Charitable Fund Award, won third prize in the Lissner Foundation’s Lieder/Song Competition, and received a top prize from Opera Index.
-He was a grand finalist in the 2012 Metropolitan Opera National Council auditions, a second place regional winner in Chicago, and a third place regional winner in New York.
-He additionally was a three-time first prize winner of the Chicago National Association of Teachers of Singing Competition, first prize winner in the Gerda Lissner International Vocal Competition, a grand prize winner of the Bel Canto Foundation Competition, a recipient of a Sara Tucker Study Grant from the Richard Tucker Music Foundation, and a top award winner from the William Matheus Sullivan Musical Foundation.
+Liverman previously received a 2017 3Arts Award, a George London Award, and was recognized as a classical division Luminarts Fellow by the Luminarts Cultural Foundation.
+In 2015, he won the Stella Maris International Vocal Competition, received the Gerda Lissner Charitable Fund Award, and received a top prize from Opera Index.
+He was a grand finalist in the 2012 Metropolitan Opera National Council auditions, and additionally was a three-time first prize winner of the Chicago National Association of Teachers of Singing Competition, first prize winner in the Gerda Lissner International Vocal Competition, a grand prize winner of the Bel Canto Foundation Competition, a recipient of a Sara Tucker Study Grant from the Richard Tucker Music Foundation, and a top award winner from the William Matheus Sullivan Musical Foundation.

 Liverman concluded his tenure at the prestigious Ryan Opera Center at the Lyric Opera of Chicago in 2015.
 He previously was a Young Artist at the Glimmerglass Festival.
 He holds his Master of Music degree from The Juilliard School, and a Bachelor of Music degree from Wheaton College in Illinois.